SSAGESLabs/openmm-dlext/README.md

 The wrappers around the simulation data are intended to be instantiated after the `OpenMM::ContextImpl` for a particular simulation has been created, and can be created by passing the initialized simulation context to the constructor of the provided `SimulationView` class.
-Once they have been created, the `DLExtForce` can also be added to the set of forces of the appropriate `OpenMM::System`.

-Given that forces are instantiated after `OpenMM::ContextImpl` creation, the original `OpenMM::Context`, needs to be reintialized before perfoming any computation that is intended to make use of the plugin.
+Given that forces are instantiated after `OpenMM::ContextImpl` creation, if any `DLExtForce` is created and added to a `OpenMM::System` after a simulation has been defined, the original `OpenMM::Context` needs to be reintialized before perfoming any computation that is intended to make use of the plugin.
+And only after this a `SimulationView` can be constructed and used.